-- Proper use of fire extinguishers
+- · Proper use of fire extinguishers

-- · What to do if fire alarm sounds
+- What to do if fire alarm sounds

 - · What to do if you discover a fire

 - · Lab safety

-- · Dorm safety
+- · Residence hall safety

 - · Fraternity safety

-The Fire/Safety Department also conducts fire drills throughout the year in dorms and fraternity houses.
+The Fire/Safety Department also conducts fire drills throughout the year in residence halls and fraternity houses.

 Once a year, we meet with all hall directors, their staff and fraternity officers.
-During this time, we fill a dorm or fraternity house with theatrical smoke and let them see what it would be like to be in a smoke-filled building.
+During this time, we fill a residence hall or fraternity house with theatrical smoke and let them see what it would be like to be in a smoke-filled building.
 Fire drills are also a part of the alarm systems test.